ireade/accessible-dropdown-navigation/README.md

 ### Credits

-Although I started this myself, I received a lot of valuable input from people in the comments section of the blog post.
+Although I started this myself, I received a lot of valuable input from people in the comments section of the blog post and have updated the final menu.
+[Check out the comments](http://bitsofco.de/2015/accessible-multi-level-dropdown-navigation/#disqus_thread)